 Evacuation Procedures for Individuals with Disabilities

 Do not use the elevators in the case of fire or evacuation emergency.
 Individuals needing assistance should egress to the designated safe areas on their campus.
 If this is not possible, they should remain in the hallway outside of their classrooms unless they are in imminent danger.
 In those cases individuals should remain in their classrooms with the door shut.
-Information about safe areas and evacuation policies is readily available in the Campus Police offices.
+Information about safe areas and evacuation policies is readily available in the College Police offices.

 This page developed and maintained by Disability Services for Students.
 Send comments and suggestions to .